influxdata/telegraf/plugins/inputs/procstat/README.md

   ##   dest      -- destination address of the process socket (non-unix sockets)
   ##   dest_port -- destination port of the process socket (non-unix sockets)
   ##   name      -- name of the process socket (unix sockets only)
+  ## tag only available for procstat_lookup
+  ##   level       -- level of the process filtering
   # tag_with = []

   ## Properties to collect